 Teachers will learn how to create and ask high-level questions of students that are dependent upon text and aligned toCommon Core Learning Standards.
 These questions will support teachers in formally and informally assessing mastery of the standards taught and can be integrated into all units of instruction.

 If you have any questions please do not hesitate to contact Emily Durkin at firstname.lastname@example.org

-Our mission is to develop and retain great teachers, and measurably increase their ability to give students in urban public schools an excellent education.
+Developing, retaining and measurably increasing teachers' ability to give students in urban public schools an excellent education.